OSHA 10-Hour General Industry Safety and Health

 6. Hazard Communication

-- Hazardous Chemicals: Understand the Hazard Communication Standard (HCS) and Safety Data Sheets (SDS).
+• Chemical Safety Awareness: Study OSHA’s Hazard Communication Standard (HCS) and the proper use of Safety Data Sheets (SDS).

 7. Machine Guarding

-- Guarding Requirements: Implement and maintain machine guarding to prevent injuries.
+• Guarding Requirements: Implement OSHA-compliant guarding solutions to reduce workplace injuries.

 8. Industrial Hygiene

-- Exposure Assessment: Assess workplace environments for chemical, physical, and biological hazards.
+• Exposure Assessment: Assess workplaces for chemical, physical, and biological hazards.

-- Control Measures: Implement controls to minimize exposure to occupational hazards.
+• Control Measures: Implement engineering controls and administrative measures to reduce exposure risks.

-- Monitoring: Conduct regular monitoring and evaluations to ensure compliance with OSHA standards.
+• Monitoring Procedures: Conduct regular testing and evaluations to maintain compliance with OSHA’s industrial hygiene standards.

 9. Ergonomics